moxious/community/README.md

 ## Wait, how are we going to write the book?

 In phases.
-Here's the initial plan:
+Here's the initial plan.
+Phase 0 is already complete!

 * **Phase 0: Initial Publishing**: get this idea out there, set the repo up with Github Pages so people can browse everything we subsequently do on the web.
 * **Phase 1: Gather The Good Takes**: ask people to surface the best resources.
 Who had the smart takes?
 Let us know!